-As with many things in Louisiana cooking, there are Creole and Cajun versions of this dish.
-As I mentioned when I shared crawfish etouffee, on researching a bit, apparently Creole is a little more French-influenced and uses ingredients that were less native to the area, but that you could get in New Orleans.
+As with many things in Louisiana cooking, there are Creole and Cajun versions of this dish, on top of the usual variation by chef.
+As I mentioned when I shared crawfish etouffee, Creole is a little more French-influenced and uses ingredients that were less native to the area, but that you could get in New Orleans.

 Some people finish it off in the oven to help it cook evenly and not stick to the bottom, but personally I don't feel a great need to put the oven on for this.
 If you have a good heavy-based pan, such as the Le Creuset Enameled Cast-Iron Round Braiser I used and keep over a moderate-low heat, it should be fine.

 Colorful, flavorful and with a delicious mix of rice, vegetables and proteins, this Creole jambalaya is a one pot meal that you'll be wanting to make again and again.
 Because who can say no to delicious comfort food?

-- 1/2 onion
+- ½ onion

-- 1 pepper I used 1/2 red, 1/2 yellow but any combination of colors works
+- 1 pepper I used ½ red, ½ yellow but any combination of colors works

 - 1 rib celery